NetScaler ingress controller

 load balancing in multi-cluster setup

-Configuring the following resources enable the multi-cluster ingress solution: Listener and Ingress.
+Configuring the following resources enables the multi-cluster ingress solution: Listener and Ingress.

 Listener